TUDelft-CITG/HOS-prob-design-24/software/environments.md

 - A virtual environment is _considered disposable_
 - A virtual environment directory (`.venv`) should be _recreated_, _not_ moved or copied

 _Reread that, because it is important!_ It means that a `venv` is simply a set of files that you will set up, add to, and change frequently during the course of a project.
 Perhaps many of you have still been using your `mude` environment from Q1: since the pace of the most common Python libraries.
 However, other packages change their code base frequently, leading to problems with our code.
-Remember `pyvinecopulib` in Week 1.8?
+Remember `pyvinecopulib` in MUDE Week 1.8 this year?
 That package often causes problems because it depends on a number of libraries in the C programming language, which are very hardware-dependent (but also computationally efficient) - when using projects where package compatibility is known to be sensitive, it is much more reliable to plan using a new environment from the start, and `venv` is the quickest way to do that.

 ### Establish a working directory